moven0831/mopro-wallet-connet-circom/README.md

 # Mopro Mobile dApp Template (Circom)

-A Flutter template for building mobile dApps with zero-knowledge proofs and on-chain verification, powered by the Mopro stack and Reown's AppKit.
+A Flutter template for building mobile dApps with zero-knowledge proofs and on-chain verification.

 ## ✨ Features